 - Medical conditions

 A particular type of Schema markup has its own set of properties that can be used to label items that are commonly associated with that Schema markup.
-For example, a creative work such as a TV show can have properties like “numberOfEpisodes” to show how many episodes there are in a series, “director” to show who directed the series, and “productionCompany” to show the studio that produced the TV show.
+For example, creative work such as a TV show can have properties like “numberOfEpisodes” to show how many episodes there are in a series, “director” to show who directed the series, and “productionCompany” to show the studio that produced the TV show.

 3 Types of Code Languages